code-dot-org/code-dot-org/pegasus/sites/virtual/curriculum-course4/8/Teacher.md

 ## Lesson Objectives
 ### Students will:
-- Outline steps to take inside for loop
-- Determine starting points, stopping points, and iteration of for loop
+- Determine starting value, stopping value, and interval of for loop
-- Demonstrate the index points hit within a for loop during runtime
+- Illustrate the counter values hit each time through a for loop during runtime

 [/together]